jsulak/aQuery/README.md

 The content of every `<title/>` in the document is replaced with the text "Howdy!".

-If you want to work with a document that is not the active document (for example, a XUI dialog), then you can use the $$ constructor, passing it a reference to a DOM document object:
+If you want to work with a document that is not the active document (for example, a XUI dialog), then you can use the `$$` function, passing it a reference to a DOM document object:

     var $dialog = $$(XUIDoc);